benedettoandrea/benedettoandrea/README.md

 ### Hi 🧙‍♂️

-I'm a Swiss-Italian designer currently based in Milan with a soft spot for coding and graffiti writing.
+I’m a Swiss-Italian designer and IT technician with a soft spot for coding, photography, and graffiti writing.
+I like to develop ideas methodically and with great attention to detail.
+I’m drawn to transverse working environments, where I'm able to put my skills to the test and to learn new concepts, practices and tools.

 Some projects I've worked on:
 - [Automotifs](https://densitydesign.github.io/dd18-group-7/) · A collection of recurring communication strategies related to sustainability in car adverts on YouTube